Heba-Atef99/Hospital_Management_System/README.md

 > Doctor has many features :-
 > 1. Register On The System.
 > 2. Add/edit their schedules.
+> 3. Find their patients and view/edit/add their medical records , health progress and status.
+> 4. Transfer patient to another doctor or another hospital.
+> 5. Collect statistics regarding his patients.
+> 6. Add their professional information.
+> 7. For Emergency : Show beds and blood units.

+#### If you are Lab

+> Regestration >> login >> Doctor page.

+> Doctor has many features :-
+> 1. Register On The System.
+> 2. Add/edit their schedules.
-> 3. Find their patients and view/edit/add their medical records.
+> 3. Find their patients and view/edit/add their medical records , health progress and status.
 > 4. Transfer patient to another doctor or another hospital.
 > 5. Collect statistics regarding his patients.
 > 6. Add their professional information.